alicescfernandes/isel_final_project/docs/dev_log.md

 - [x] Add support on the backend and frontend to allow for multiple filters (check the dimensions)
 - [x] Show legends on the charts even when its a single trace
 - [x] Only allow for excel files uploads
-- [x] When an error happens, the webcomponent renders a red alert, and when no data is able to be show, an empty state message
+- [x] When no data is able to be show, an empty state message
+- [X] When a graph has an error, don't render the chart but the error message

 ### Data filtering problems